robertbenson/utc_java/README.md

-# utc_java
+# UTC_Java

 ## Working with UTC date time using Java  <img alt="tick" src="./assets/images/globe.svg" width=10%>

 Over the years, I've been working on dates and times using different computer languages.
 Sometimes, the date times were stored as ___local times___, other times as UTC.
 There are advantages and disadvantages with both methods.

-These are some working java functions that I use when working with UTC and Java.
+These are some working java code that  I use when working with UTC and Java.